-If you’re one of the many who have invested in high-quality camera drones in the last few years, you have probably found yourself in one of the following scenarios:
+If you’ve invested in a high-quality camera drone over the last few years, you have probably found yourself in one of the following scenarios:

-- Your cumbersome drone is collecting dust on a shelf because you feel it’s too big to take outside.
+- Watching your drone collect dust on a shelf because you think it’s too big to take outside.

-Let’s say, however, that you could step out of these scenarios while still having a camera drone that uses intelligent features and is capable of high-quality images.
-Envision a camera drone that can fit into a small DSLR-sized camera bag and weighs no more than 2-3 pounds, including extra batteries.
-A drone that you can you can get flying in just 15 seconds.
-A camera drone that you can just pull out of your bag, unfold, turn on and launch into the air to begin your next aerial adventure.
+Now envision a camera drone that can fit into a small DSLR-sized camera bag and weighs no more than 2–3 pounds, including extra batteries.
+A drone that you can have flying in just 15 seconds.
+A camera drone that you can just pull out of your bag, unfold, turn on, and launch into the air to begin your next aerial adventure.

-These qualities are exactly that DJI envisioned with their foldable drones, the Mavic Pro and Mavic Air.
+These qualities are exactly what DJI envisioned with their foldable drones, the Mavic Pro and Mavic Air, and Mavic 2 on DJI.com.
 Some of you may be thinking that portability inevitably means inferior hardware, camera capabilities, and so on.
-However, the Mavic Pro and Mavic Air quickly dispel those beliefs.
+However, these drones quickly dispel those beliefs.
 With their foldable design and advanced features, Mavic drones bring you the best of both portability and intelligence.

 The DJI Mavic Pro folds down to the size of a water bottle, making it small enough to pack in your carry-on luggage or hiking backpack.
 The compact design extends to its pocket-sized controller, familiarly built like a gaming console controller, with precise functions to help you fly like an expert.

 Half the size of the Mavic Pro, the Mavic Air takes foldability and portability to the next level.
-With foldable landing gears and detachable control sticks, the Mavic Air amazingly compact and easy to take anywhere.
+With foldable landing gear and detachable control sticks, the Mavic Air is amazingly compact and easy to take anywhere.

-The gimbal camera on the Mavic Pro uses the same sensor as the Phantom 4, shooting 4K video at 30 fps and full 1080p HD at 96 fps.
+The gimbal camera on the Mavic Pro uses the same sensor as the Phantom 4, shooting 4K video at 30fps and full 1080p HD at 96fps.
 It also takes 12 MP photos and supports Adobe DNG RAW.
-With a 3-axis gimbal, the Mavic Pro’s camera ability and stability are on par with the Phantom 4.
+With a 3-axis gimbal, the Mavic Pro’s camera is on a par with the Phantom 4.

-The Mavic Air’s camera sports a 3-axis gimbal and the same sensor as the Mavic Pro, but the Air shoots 4K footage at a higher bit rate (100 Mbps vs. 60 Mbps) and shoots 120 fps FHD for awesome slow-motion shots.
+The Mavic Air’s camera sports a 3-axis gimbal and the same sensor as the Mavic Pro, but the Mavic Air shoots 4K footage at a higher bit rate (100 Mbps vs. 60 Mbps) and shoots 120fps FHD for awesome slow-motion shots.

 Flight Time and Speed